 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the chance to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
-Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
-They do generate a lot of heat, but most of that heat disappears up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
+They do get very hot, but most of that heat disappears up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 - Gas: There have been many artistic advances in gas fireplaces.
 The flames have become more realistic and many models offer different heights.
-The logs used in gas fireplaces now more closely resemble the real thing and come complete with flickering embers, which don’t demand you to wait while they go out.
-You can simply switch your gas fireplace on and off, providing you more control over your home’s temperature and frees you from having to tend to your fire.
+The logs used in gas fireplaces now more closely favor the real thing and come complete with glimmering embers, which don’t demand you to wait while they go out.
+You can easily switch your gas fireplace on and off, providing you more control over your home’s temperature and frees you from having to look after your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
 Imagine the level of comfort you could achieve when you incorporate that with a well-maintained furnace.

 Air Quality and Maintenance

-If you are interested in finding out more information about converting your wood burning fireplace into a gas fireplace or you simply want to schedule your routine furnace service, please call us at at 210-570-9705 or schedule an appointment through our website.
-Our experts will have you snuggled up by the fire in no time.
+If you are interested in finding out more information about converting your wood burning fireplace into a gas fireplace or you simply want to schedule seasonal furnace service, please give us a call at 210-570-9705 or schedule an appointment through our website.
+Our experts will have you cozied up and warm in no time.

-- Wood: Air quality is vital to all homeowners.
-Burning wood causes air pollution in and outside your family’s home and the smoky wood aroma that a wood burning fireplace gives off could be hazardous to your family’s.
+- Wood: Air quality is vital to every homeowner.
+Burning wood causes air pollution in and outside your family’s home and the smoky wood smell that a wood burning fireplace emits could be hazardous to your family’s.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by an expert.
-Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require periodic cleanings of embers and spent logs.
+Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require regular cleanings of embers and spent logs.